4 ways to maximize your subscription revenue

 How DealHub improves subscription management

 With DealHub CPQ, you can provide a clear framework for subscription management to improve discount governance, enforce pricing rules and guidelines, and generate accurate and optimal price quotes.
-Here are four key ways DealHub enables you to do so…
+Here are four key ways DealHub enables you to grow subscription revenue.

 1. Automated renewals

 For companies with subscription-based business models, DealHub takes the manual work out of creating renewal opportunities.
 All deal and customer information are automatically captured and stored securely within the DealHub subscription management system, which is located in your CRM.
 In addition, you can automate contract terms based on what customers previously ordered.
-With automated renewals, when the account manager or sales rep is ready, there’s no need for human involvement – thereby reducing errors and inaccuracies.
+With automated renewals, when the account manager or sales rep is ready, there’s no need for human involvement, reducing errors and inaccuracies.

 2. Discount approval workflows